Photos and story by Russ Grayson

-The little red fruit on the ground were the giveaway.
+The little red fruit on the ground was the giveaway.
 Reddish and around a centimetre in diameter, they suggested something was happening above.
 Looking up, there it was.
-The tree was coming into fruit, its magenta coloured fruit contrasting vividly with the dark green foliage of the drip-tip leaves.
+The tree was coming into fruit, it’s magenta coloured fruit contrasting vividly with the dark green foliage of the drip-tip leaves.

 Autumn and winter are lillipilly time.
 That’s when the fruit of these Australian trees of the Syzygium genus, Myrtaceae family, come to ripeness.